 We treat people of all ages, from infants to older adults, for conditions that affect the upper extremities.

-NYU Langone’s Hand Center provides complete care for conditions and injuries of the upper extremities, such as your shoulder, thumb and fingers, wrist, elbow, and hand.
+Experts at NYU Langone’s Hand Center provide complete care for conditions and injuries of the upper extremities, such as your shoulder, thumb and fingers, wrist, elbow, and hand.